pramod444/openg2p-deployment/kubernetes/esignet/README.md

 Some pods may fail and restart a few times initially.
 But they should come up on their own in 5-10mins.

+## Post Installation

+To access esignet APIs create an OIDC client in Keycloak.
+Also create a scope "esignet_admin_access" and assign this scope as a default allowed scope to the client.

 ## Parameters

 The following are some of the basic parameters that can be passed to the above helm during installation.
 (Can be  added as arguments using `--set`.
 Or can be passed by yaml file using `-f values.yaml`).